ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/Protein_Classification_with_ProtTrans.md

 grep -c ">" CleanNamesNonKinasesTax3700Uniprot.fasta
 77216
 ```
-* Gets rid of the extra header information in the fasta files, which can drastically affect the time to embed the proteins
+* Gets rid of the extra header information in the fasta files, which can affect the time to embed the proteins
 ```
 awk '{print $1}'  uniref_NOT_name_kinase_AND_count_8_T_2024_11_11.fasta >CleanNamesNonKinasesTax3700Uniprot.fasta
 awk '{print $1}'  uniref_taxonomy_id_3700_AND_name_kin_2024_11_08.fasta >CleanNamesKinasesTax3700Uniprot.fasta